Community Chat

 Atlanta, GA 30348-5281

-However, when you don't get a free credit report, you need to buy it for $10.50.
-Similarly, if you'd like to get your credit score, you'll have to purchase it as free credit report scores are not available.
+However, when you aren't able to get a free credit report, you need to buy it for $10.50.
+If you'd like to get your credit score, you'll have to purchase it, as free credit report scores are not available.

-In order to get a free credit report (or one for a fee), you'll have to provide personal and financial details as asked by the bureau.
-Once you provide the details with the order, it'll take 15 days to get the report, However, you can access it instantly if you request for it online.
+Whether you get a free credit report or pay for it, you'll have to provide personal and financial details to the bureaus.
+Once you provide the details, it'll take 15 days to get the report.
+If you request your credit report online, you will be able to access it instantly.

 What your credit report includes

-Your credit report comprises of 4 sections including personal and financial information which your creditors report to the bureaus.
+Your credit report comprises of 4 sections including the personal and financial information your creditors report to the bureaus.
 The sections are given below:

 1. Personal Information: This includes -